 SIDE EVENTS TRANSPORTATION

-Presidential dinner – for attendees of the dinner, the organizers will arrange bus transport from the Radisson Blu Sky Hotel to the respective venue.
+Presidential dinner – by invitation only.
+For attendees of the dinner, the organisers will arrange bus transport from the Conference venue to the respective venue.

-Tours – organizers will arrange the bus transportation to the chosen tour from Radisson Blu Sky Hotel.
+Tours – organisers will arrange the bus transportation to the chosen tour from the Conference venue.